A Week In Puglia - Part I

 OVERVIEW

 To say that Puglia had been one of my bucket list destinations would be an understatement.
-I have been obsessed with trulli (plural for trullo), the dry stone huts with quaint corbeled roofs typical of the region since I was a young architecture student many moons ago.
+I have been obsessed with trulli (plural for trullo), the dry-stone huts with quaint, corbeled roofs typical of the region, since I was a young architecture student many moons ago.
 But between visiting family in Europe and a desire to expose our children to other cultures around the world, carving out time to visit had long become an elusive dream.

 BRINDISI & BARI